autonomys/subspace/crates/subspace-farmer/docs/farming.md

 Each `SlotInfo` contains:
 - The global challenge for the slot
 - Solution range for the global challenge
-- Current and next epoch salt
+- Current and next eon salt

 ## Updating commitments

+As tag commitment is a long process we need to know in advance the next salt in order to be ready for its change, so it is revealed beforehand.

-We need to update in advance commitments if salts changed (because of epoch change).
-We spawn several background workers to recommit tags for pieces from plot.
+In order to do update of commitments in advance we spawn several background workers to recommit tags for pieces from plot.

 ## Deriving local challenge